-If you’re looking for a bankruptcy attorney because you haven’t filed yet, visit the Day One Attorneys page for our recommendations on who you should work with.
+If you’re looking for a bankruptcy attorney because you haven’t filed yet, visit the Day One Attorneys page for our recommendations on who you can work with.

 Step 4: Find a Dealership/Lender that Works with Bankruptcy Customers

-Very few dealerships who work with traditional lenders are willing to work with bankruptcy customers.
+Not all dealerships who help with financing are willing to work with bankruptcy customers.
 Most dealerships simply don’t have experience working with bankruptcy customers, so they don’t have an understanding of their needs or how to deal with them.
-In addition, unless the dealership has specifically developed a network of specialized lenders who work with bankruptcy customers, the traditional lenders they work with won’t want to lend to bankruptcy customers.
+In addition, unless the dealership has specifically developed a network of lenders who work with bankruptcy customers, the lenders they do work with may not want to lend to bankruptcy customers.

-With all the people filing bankruptcy these days, you might wonder there wouldn’t be more dealerships willing to work with bankruptcy filers.
-In part, it’s because of a geographical limitation.
+With all the people filing bankruptcy these days, you might wonder why there aren’t more dealerships willing to work with bankruptcy filers.
+In part, it’s because of geographical limitations.
 In smaller cities or rural areas, there aren’t enough people filing bankruptcy for most dealerships to bother going through the work of learning how to serve bankruptcy customers or develop a network of bankruptcy lenders.
 In major metropolitan areas, however, it’s a different story.
 In big cities there is enough of a market for some companies to specialize in serving bankruptcy customers.

 Step 5: Apply, Get Approved, and Go Car Shopping!